 - You can also ensure continuity by backing up and syncing business-critical workloads, apps, and data.

-- Engineering, finance, and the C-suite can tell exactly what’s driving their cloud computing costs with CloudZero’s Cloud Cost Intelligence approach.
+- Engineering, finance, and the C-suite can tell precisely what’s driving their cloud computing costs with CloudZero’s Cloud Cost Intelligence approach.

-- We align cloud spend with the people, product features, and processes that create them.
+- We align cloud spend with the people, product features, and processes that create it.

 - CloudZero also delivers cost intelligence for Snowflake and Kubernetes environments.